starius/api2/README.md

 Cookie in Response part must be of type `http.Cookie`.
 If no field is no JSON field in the struct, then HTTP body is skipped.

+You can also set HTTP status code of response by adding a field of type `int` with tag `use_as_status:"true"` to Response.
+0 is interpreted as 200.
+If Response has status field, no HTTP statuses are considered errors.

 If you need the top-level type matching body JSON to be not a struct, but of some other kind (e.g. slice or map), you should provide a field in your struct with tag `use_as_body:"true"`: